bevywise-networks/mqttroute-redis-connector/README.md

 # configure and setup
 	1. Replace custom_store.py with Bevywise/MQTTRoute/lib/custom_store.py.
+	2. In custom_store.py Change the server name and the port of the Redis if you are running Redis on a different server or port
 	2. Open Bevywise/MQTTRoute/conf/data_store.conf
 		1. Update CUSTOMSTORAGE = ENABLED
 		2. Update DATASTORE = CUSTOM